shawngraham/3812-ar/README.md

 # 3812-ar

+The code for this webapp is adapted from [here](https://hiukim.github.io/mind-ar-js-doc/examples/multi-targets).

 ## Make target images aka tracking images

+The three .png images in this repo can work as tracking images.
+Print them out; alternatively, you can open them in a browser, and then test your webapp by loading it on your phone & pointing at the screen.
+But first, if you want to use your own traciking images:

 1 - decide what your target images are going to be (ie the things that you are going to augment)

 2 - rename them in numerical order, 000_target.png, 001_target.png etc